-This property participates in a state program in which twelve (12) units in the property are set aside as they become available to eligible applicants receiving a referral from the North Carolina Department of Health and Human Services (DHHS) whose income does not exceed 50% of the area median income.
-Until these units are occupied; DHHS referral applicants will be offered preference on the waiting list (See G for details).
+This property participates in a state program in which 10 percent of the units in the property are set aside as they become available to eligible applicants receiving a referral from the North Carolina Department of Health and Human Services (DHHS) whose income does not exceed 50% of the area median income.
+Until these units are occupied; DHHS referral applicants will be offered preference on the waiting list. (see G for details)